bgamari/ghc-wiki-import/faq.md

-In GHC the `threadsafe` modifier on a foreign call means the sae as `safe`.
+In GHC the `threadsafe` modifier on a foreign call means the same as `safe`.
 (The former is deprecated.)

 ## Do I have to recompile all my code if I upgrade GHC?